-3.10.5 Call Control
+3.11.5 Call Control

-Some applications require that the router (only for the ISDN models) be remotely activated, or be able to dial up to the ISP via the ISDN interface.
-Vigor routers provide this feature by allowing user to make a phone call to the router and then ask it to dial up to the ISP.
-Accordingly, a teleworker can access the remote network to retrieve resources.
-Of course, a fixed IP address is required for WAN connection and some internal network resource has to be exposed for remote users, such as FTP, WWW.
+Some applications require that the router (only for i models) be remotely activated, or be able to dial up to the ISP via the ISDN interface.
+Vigor routers provide this feature which allows you to make a phone call to the router and then ask it to dial up to the ISP.